The Sweet City of Bordeaux, France

 Even though we were wiped out from jet lag, on our first day we had reservations at the most amazing restaurant, La Taquin, which set such a high bar for the rest of the month.

-Found along the riverside and a bit of a walk from our apartment is where we found La Taquin.
+By the riverside and a bit of a walk from our apartment is where we found Le Taquin.
 The restaurant prepares dishes that are an eclectic mix between traditional and cutting edge.
 Seating is available both outside and inside; with a laid back atmosphere.
 So laid back in fact, that an adorable dog named Bourbon seemed to be a regular.

 Standout dishes include a pickled watermelon and cantaloupe salad with goat cheese.
 I had never tried pickled watermelon but it was delightful.
 The order for roasted eggplant with fresh figs, pine nuts and grated cheese was a showstopper.
 The play between the sweet of the figs and eggplant with the sour of the cheese absolutely works!
 We also fell in love with the grilled octopus served with pickled veggies and a charcuterie board showcasing local meats.
 The steak with béarnaise sauce proved both traditional and perfect for the setting served with a local red wine recommended by the delightful and patience waiter.
 There are also a variety of desserts, but for this die-hard chocolate lover, I was smitten with the chocolate bar with popcorn.